kelbert2/JavaNuggets/Java.md

         // if a is equal to b, 0 - 0 = 0
         // if a is before b, 0 - 1 = -1
     }
+    // optional, only if want to override: public boolean equals(Object obj) {
+        // returns true if obj and this are both comparator objects that use the same ordering }
 }
 Collections.sort(ArrayList<Type> ar, new SortByCustom());
 // Now ar is sorted.